je-jo/tip-calculator-app/README.md

 Users should be able to:

-- View the optimal layout for the app depending on their device's screen size
-- See hover states for all interactive elements on the page
-- Calculate the correct tip and total cost of the bill per person
+[x] View the optimal layout for the app depending on their device's screen size [x] See hover states for all interactive elements on the page [x] Calculate the correct tip and total cost of the bill per person

-Updates live as values are entered.
+The results are updated live, as values are entered.
 Number of persons is assumed to be 1, unless other number is entered.

 Reset button is disabled until at least one value is entered.